davideas/FlipView/README.md

   for the custom Drawable with the desired shape, color and stroke, which always override inner Drawables.
   Alternatively you can do this also by assigning the resource to `android:background` of the _custom_ layout.
   Because of that, at runtime, the method `setChildBackgroundDrawable(child, drawable)` has been reviewed (#2 #3).
-- Instead, if you want to use the inner Drawable (OvalShape) and only change color with alpha value, you can do it at design time with `app:frontBackgroundColor` & `app:rearBackgroundColor` and at runtime with the new method `setChildBackgroundColor(child, color)`: it always creates an OvalShape with the custom color (#2 #3).
+- Instead, if you want to use the inner Drawable (OvalShape) and only change color, you can do it at design time with `app:frontBackgroundColor` & `app:rearBackgroundColor` and at runtime with the new method `setChildBackgroundColor(child, color)`: it always creates an OvalShape with the custom color (#2 #3).
   **Note:** setBackgroundColor is the method of `android.view.View`, so it does the default job!